 Avoid feeding your pet right before your trip.
 Perhaps feed your pet a few hours before to allow them ample time for digestion.
 Feeding your pet a few hours before will also help to avoid your pet getting carsick, as dogs can suffer from motion sickness the same humans.

 When embarking on a long car journey, ensure that your pet is comfortable by placing appropriate supplies in its bed or blankets for padding.
-In doing this, it can help to reduce the number of distractions you may have to deal with while driving.
-Make sure that you pack supplies such as water, treats, leads and some of your pet's favourite toys.
+Doing this can help to reduce the number of distractions you may have to deal with while driving.
+Make sure that you pack supplies such as water, treats, leads, and some of your pet's favourite toys.

-Similarly to when you're travelling with children, you should be prepared to make frequent stops.
+Similarly to when you're traveling with children, you should be prepared to make frequent stops.
 When making long journeys you should be prepared to stop every two hours or so, so keep a keen eye out for service stations.
-Your pets will be happy to stretch their legs, go to the loo and have a few light refreshments.
+Your pets will be happy to stretch their legs, go to the loo, and have a few light refreshments.

 We all know that cars can get hot and if you think it's hot, imagine how your pet must feel in their furry coat.
-While we maybe getting the blast of the air con or a rush of a breeze through the window, the chances are your pet isn't getting the same.
-Make sure there's a good source of ventilation going direct to your pet at all times and if you do choose to open your windows, ensure that your pet is secure and that paws, tails and tongues are kept inside the vehicle at all times.
+While we may be getting the blast of the air-con or a rush of a breeze through the window, the chances are your pet isn't getting the same.
+Make sure there's a good source of ventilation going direct to your pet at all times and if you do choose to open your windows, ensure that your pet is secure and that paws, tails, and tongues are kept inside the vehicle at all times.